What you are about to read is a diary that was recently unearthed in the Slovakian village of Čachtice, documenting the tales of the Countess

 After what seemed like an eternal journey through the harsh, bitter snow (that poor driver and those poor horses), I finally arrived at Csejte Castle, owned by the Countess Elizabeth Báthory de Ecsed, which was presented as a wedding gift from her husband, the Count Ferenc Nádasdy et Fogarasföld.
 My father managed to secure me the job of minding and teaching the couple’s daughter, Anna, which he claimed was ‘No finer Christmas gift’, and I have to agree with him.

-I haven’t been introduced to Anna yet, but I was introduced to the Countess and I believe in nothing truer than the notion that she was sculpted by God with the uttermost love, respect and attention – something that no mere mortal has ever been blessed with; whatever the reason for such consideration, I just know that it should be admired in such a way that requires complete dominance in the form of godly worship from all of those within her presence.
+I haven’t been introduced to Anna yet, but I have met the Countess.
+I believe in nothing more valid than the notion that God sculpted her with the uttermost love, respect and attention, something that no mere mortal has ever been blessed.
+Whatever the reason for such consideration, I know that it should be admired in such a way that requires complete dominance in the form of godly worship from all of those within her presence.
 Oh dear.
 Should the Countess ever chance upon this piece of paper, I will surely die from embarrassment.
 My room is cosy and warm – despite the cruel, winter chill attempting to break through my window – and it’s not far from where the Countess resides.
-I feel like I am in some sort of fairytale!
+I feel like I am in some fairytale!

 Christmas Day was filled with nothing but high spirits, as the way it should be.
 Before Anna could wake, I helped the lovely servant girl, Katarína, who has been here for a long time and is very close to the Countess, lay out the child’s Christmas gifts in her chamber, right at the foot of her bed.
 We couldn’t help but giggle to ourselves as we attempted to be as quiet as church mice.
-It was a risky game, but thankfully Anna was in a deep sleep, no doubt being unable to pry herself away from the dream of unleashing the hope and promise contained within the wrapping paper that surrounded those gifts.
-The Countess tried her best to hold a smile throughout the day for the sake of her daughter, but I can tell that her heart greatly aches for her husband, whom is currently away at war.
-I feel so sorry for her.
-Having to deal with all her husband’s business affairs, I can’t even begin to imagine the amount of stress that must weigh on her mind.
+It was a dangerous game, but thankfully Anna was in a deep sleep, no doubt being unable to pry herself away from the dream of unleashing the hope and promise contained within the wrapping paper that surrounded those gifts.
+The Countess tried her best to hold a smile throughout the day for the sake of her daughter, but I can tell that her heart aches for her husband, who is currently away at war.
+I feel sorry for the Countess having to deal with her husband’s business affairs.
+I can’t even begin to imagine the amount of stress that must weigh on her mind.

-The Countess has received word that her husband will not be returning from the war to celebrate the new year with her.
-She reacted in a cold, uncaring manner to the man who delivered the news to her, but as I retired to my room, I could hear soft, pained cries echoing from up the hallway, which undoubtedly belonged to the Countess.
+The Countess received word that her husband will not be returning from his duties in time to celebrate the new year with her.
+She reacted in a cold, uncaring manner to the man who delivered the news, but as I retired to my room, I could hear soft, pained cries echoing from up the hallway, which undoubtedly belonged to her.
 Poor woman.

 Despite everything she is enduring, the Countess is such a generous woman.
 Today, a young girl called Jelena arrived at the castle, having been blessed with the promise of working in the kitchens.
 She was a poor girl, but pretty, and the joy in her eyes brought tears to my own.

 Katarína emerged from her room this afternoon with a black eye and a nasty, deep cut to her left cheek.
 I asked how she obtained these injuries, but she wouldn’t divulge a single detail.
 I offered to help dress the wounds so they wouldn’t become infected, to which she agreed, but I soon became uncomfortable as I dabbed her cut cheek.
-She seemed to be enjoying the sensation of the pain she would’ve been feeling as I cleansed it, moaning with… dare I say it, sexual pleasure?
-The sounds a woman makes when a man makes love to her.
+She seemed to be enjoying the sensation of the pain she would’ve been feeling as I cleaned it, moaning with, dare I say it, pleasure?
+The sounds a woman would usually make when a man makes love to her.
 I know it sounds wrong and it probably was, but that’s just the way I interpreted those noises.

-Quickly jumping off the bed and spinning around, I saw it was Katarína.
+Quickly leaping off the bed and spinning around, I saw it was Katarína.
 She was holding up a lantern near to her face, highlighting the painful-looking injuries.
-She didn’t say a word to me and I was in the shock of thinking I was in deep trouble to say anything to her.
-All she did was walk slowly towards me, bringing enough of the lantern light with her for me to catch a glimpse of an unusual painting on the wall.
+She didn’t say a word to me, and I was in the shock of thinking I was in deep trouble to say anything to her.
+All she did was saunter towards me, bringing enough of the lantern light with her for me to catch a glimpse of an unnerving painting on the wall.
 It was of Vlad the Impaler, a man more famous for his extreme cruelty than anything else, at least in my opinion.
 Why would the Countess have a portrait of a horrible man like that in her room?

-Finally face to face with Katarína, still not breathing a word to each other, she brought up the lantern to my face, studied me, and then took out a silk handkerchief from her dress pocket.
+Finally, face to face with Katarína, still not breathing a word to each other, she brought up the lantern to my face, studied me, and then took out a silk handkerchief from her dress pocket.
 She then dabbed it, almost sensually with her tongue, before running it slowly in a circular motion against my cheek – it mirrored the way I was cleaning her wound yesterday.
-As she pulled it away, I gasped as I saw what was smudged on there… it was blood.
-Blood from the Countess’s bed… Katarína told me the Countess was bleeding and that I should leave immediately if I didn’t want to upset her.
+As she pulled it away, I gasped as I saw what was smudged on there: blood.
+Blood from the Countess’s bed?
+Yes, it was.
+Katarína told me the Countess is on her period and that I should leave right away if I didn’t want to upset her.
 I called for Anna again, but she remained hidden in darkness.
 Fearing staying a second longer, I rushed out, leaving Katarína and Anna behind.
 I’m still shaking.
-Is she attracted to me?
+Is Katarína attracted to me?
 Is it the feelings of pain and the sight of blood she likes?
 I wish to keep my distance from her from now on.